Discovering a Problem by Being a Beginner

 When Julie Legault was a masters student at the MIT Media Lab, she was encouraged to try new things and to do things she wouldn’t normally do.
-So when Justin Pahara’s first startup, Synbiota, put on a workshop about a new technology called synthetic biology, Julie gave it a try.
+So when Justin Pahara, founder of Synbiota, put on a workshop about a new technology called synthetic biology, Julie gave it a try.

-For her, it was a game changer.
-“I just discovered something amazing and I can make projects with this,” she remembers thinking.
-She and her fellow grad students got really interested in synthetic biology and all of its applications, so they tried to utilize their new knowledge in MIT’s biotech lab.
+For her, this workshop was a game-changer.
+She and her fellow grad students got interested in synthetic biology and all of its applications, so they tried to utilize their new knowledge in MIT’s biotech lab.
 But that’s where Julie recognized a big problem in the biotech space — there was a huge barrier to entry.
 If you weren’t an expert, it was very difficult to learn or gain any type of experience in it.

 The Importance of Knowing – and Learning from – your Customer